5 min read

 • Ask clarifying questions as full sentences so the author has enough context to respond without a back-and-forth thread.

-Staying in flow state matters here too.
-Because Willow activates from a single hotkey anywhere on your screen, you never leave your review context to speak.
+Willow Voice activates from a single hotkey anywhere on screen, so you never leave your review context.
 Click the comment box, press the hotkey, speak, done.

 Handle Technical Terminology and Code References While Speaking